Announcing the 2021 Women Out to Win Cohort

 Through generous funding from The Ascend Fund, Victory Institute produced a first of its kind report, “The Decision to Run: Uncovering the Barriers and Motivators for LGBTQ Women Running for Office” to learn more about the challenges LGBTQ women experience while running for office, along with the reasons they choose to run.

 One of the standout learnings was that LGBTQ women need more mentorship from elected officials who are also LGBTQ women.
 Representation continues to matter – in regions where there was already LGBTQ representation, more LGBTQ women were likely to run and thought an LGBTQ woman was more likely to assume office.
 In areas where there was no LGBTQ representation, 83% of respondents were either very concerned or somewhat concerned that an LGBTQ person could not win a seat.
-As an LGBTQ woman in elected office, you are one of the biggest motivators for other women to run!

 There is a clear need for mentorship and representation.
 As an organization, we decided to take action to make sure we’re doing our part to support LGBTQ women as they pursue public leadership positions.
 The Women Out to Win Mentorship Program will provide participants with supportive programming and mentorship so that they can face campaign challenges head-on.
 Women Out to Win is an advanced campaign training that includes personalized coaching through mentorship to discuss challenges specific to women candidates, such as imposter syndrome, sexism, and fundraising.